aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 ## Deployment to TorchServe

 Now that we have our trained model for the images of cats, we can easily use TorchServe to serve the model.
-TorchServe comes with a convenient command line interface (CLI) to deploy locally.
+TorchServe comes with a convenient Command Line Interface (CLI) to deploy locally.
 It also comes with default handlers for common problems such as image classification, object detection, image segmentation, and text classification.
-We can always tailor it for our own specifications because TorchServe is open source, which means it is fully extensible to fit any deployment needs.
+We can always tailor it for our own specifications because TorchServe is open source, which means it is fully extensible to fit any deployment need.

 In this section we deploy the PyTorch model to TorchServe.
-For installation, please refer to the TorchServe [Github](https://github.com/pytorch/serve) Repository.
-Overall, there are 3 main steps to use TorchServe:
+For installation, please refer to the TorchServe [Github](https://github.com/pytorch/serve) repository.
+Overall, there are three main steps to use TorchServe:

 1. Archive the model into `*.mar`.
 2. Start the `torchserve` process.